top of page

 As of November 11, 1939, Pelikan fountain pens were fitted with chromium/nickel - steel nib (CN nib), as the government forbade the use of palladium nibs for the domestic market in October of the same year.
 Some export market pens still had gold nibs (1940 Gray Pelikan 100).

-In attempt to make the changeover to new CN nibs, Günter Wagner advertised them in its newsletter (1940), claiming that the new material was not inferior to gold in flexibility, durability and so on, and that the supremacy of gold should be forgotten⁽⁾.
+In attempt to make the changeover to new CN nibs (gold-plated), Günter Wagner advertised them in its newsletter (1940), claiming that the new material was not inferior to gold in flexibility, durability and so on, and that the supremacy of gold should be forgotten.
 There is no nib size indication nor manufacturer's mark on the nib and anywhere else.
 The nibs have the half round slit for flexibility.
 The slit has several variations.
-Some nibs do not have slits (Pelikan”100” 戦時バージョン<CN>).
+Some nibs do not have slits (万年筆おやじの備忘録).

-My pen has one piece injection molded transparent acrylics body, early black elastomer seal (early type), and gold-plated CN nibs.
-My pen may be dated sometime between 1940 and 1942.
+My pen has one piece injection molded transparent acrylic resin for its body, black elastomer seal (modified type), and gold-plated CN nibs.
+It may be produced for the domestic market sometime between 1940 and 1942.

-²⁾According to Fountain Pen Design, CN nibs seem to be austenitic steel, one of the stainless steel families (Nib Materials).
+⁽²⁾According to Fountain Pen Design, CN nibs seem to be austenitic steel, one of the stainless steel families (Nib Materials).
 It is a little magnetic.
-Cold heading seems to have modified the surface of the nib to render it magnetic (PELIKAN"100"<CN>).
+Cold heading seems to have modified the surface of the nib to render it magnetic (万年筆おやじの備忘録).

 ⁽³⁾There seem to be two or three types in CN nibs in terms of plating.

-• Gold-plated; There are CN nibs that were slightly gold-plated.
-There exists an IBIS CN nib that was gold-plated, too (Fig.6).
+Gold-plated; There are CN nibs that were slightly gold-plated.

-⁽⁵⁾Brass was a strategic material at that time.
+⁽⁴⁾Brass was a strategic material at that time.
 Was it to save brass?
-Or were the acrylics durable enough without a brass ring?
+Or were acrylic resin durable enough without a brass ring?

 bottom of page